fdufnews/SMART_Response_BASIC/README.md

 Original README.md file can be [read here](README_original.md)

 My aim is to make a mobile programming platform that can be used on the lab or on the road to test components.
-I have tried to use Bus Pirate but I have found its syntax a bit esoteric and have never used it as much as I originaly plan.

 The SMART Response XE terminal is a very attractive platform :
 * 384x136 pixels LCD screen,
 * a good keyboard,
 * a CPU with 128kB of program flash memory, 16kB of RAM, 4k of EEPROM
-* 128kO of external flash
+* 128kB of external flash
 * it can work for hours on 4 AAA batteries.

 Nevertheless, there are drawbacks.
 The main one is how the display works.
-There is a memory plane inside the display that hold the graphic but this memory cannot be read back when the display interface is in serial mode.
+There is a memory plane inside the display that hold the graphic but this memory cannot be read back as the display interface is in serial mode.
 This make it difficult to make addition of graphics over existing ones.
 Especially as the memory is written 3 pixels at a time.
 If you want to toggle one pixel you can potentially overwrite two others.

 So, at first I will try to make BASIC work in text mode only.

 TODO list
 ----------
-- [ ] make BASIC work with keyboard and LCD display without any other modification
+- [x] make BASIC work with keyboard and LCD display without any other modification
+- [ ] enhance display functions
+  - [ ] use hardware scroll to speed up display (coded but not currently in use)
+  - [x] font change and dynamic adaptation to font size
+  - [x] use bottom line of screen to show status of terminal (battery status, font in use, line wrap, free mem...) still some problem with ADC
-- [ ] add save/restore BASIC programs on external Flash
+- [ ] add save/restore BASIC programs using Flash memory in the terminal
 - [ ] add SPI support
 - [ ] add I2C support